mucommander/mucommander/readme.txt

 - The Properties dialog now sports a large file icon.
 - Mac OS X 10.4 and up: the Properties dialog now displays Spotlight/Finder comments.
+- New and improved Windows installer, contributed by Karel Klic.

 Localization:
 - Danish translation, contributed by Jeppe Toustrup.